 The flexibility of a lighting scheme allows users to create the perfect environment.
 By layering lighting you are able to control the intensity and amount of light you want.
 Different lighting effects are required when layering to ensure a good balance.
 It is key to understand which lighting effects go well together to allow for the best results.

 To understand layering light you must first be aware of the four main lighting principles.

-Firstly, there is ambient lighting is the basic general illumination of a room.
+Firstly, ambient lighting is the basic general illumination of a room.
 For example, in most homes this is the light that comes from the flick of the main switch.
 From Pendants to Floor Lamps, Chandeliers to wall mounted lights, all can contribute to ambient lighting.

 Secondly, accent lighting focuses light on a particular area or object and is used to highlight art or other artifacts.
 Accent lighting is not just restricted to the interior.
 It can also be used outdoors as guides for pathways or to spotlight garden art.
 Accent lighting is for aesthetic purposes and can be referred to as ‘directional light’ and can be provided by picture lights, well positioned lamps, LED tape and recessed downlights.

 Next we have task lighting.
 Often task lighting refers to increasing light to better accomplish a specific activity.
 For instance a table lamp will help you to see the newspaper as you flick through, or a desk lamp will allow you to see your keyboard.
 However task lighting isn’t restricted to light for functionality.
 Layering means you can use task lights in conjunction with ambient and accent light to create an overall effect.